History

 • 16-014 Disease, Health & Medicine in World Hist

 What is disease?
 How have different cultures experienced and responded to it?
 Using case studies from Africa, Europe, Asia, and the Americas, this course examines global ecological changes and global human exchanges as a key factor in the spread of epidemic disease.
 It also highlights the role of medical and scientific knowledge in the human responses to disease.
 We explore the changing notions of the body's anatomy and physiology; the role of the environment; the interaction between healers, doctors, and patients; the nature of different therapeutic approaches; and the structure of health care institutions.
-Contributes to Environmental Studies, Health Studies, and International Studies.
-(Annually) (H) (WA)
+Contributes to Environmental Studies, Health Studies, International Studies, and Spanish for Healthcare Professions Certificate.
+(Annually) (H)

 • 16-024 Empires & Empires of Mind in World Hist

 This course traces the evolution of a variety of empires (real or imagined), from the pre-Columbian indigenous, Iberian, French, British, and Dutch empires through the Age of Revolutions, the rise of industry, capitalism, nationalist movements, World Wars, and communism.
 We will conclude with the process of decolonization and the possible development of an American Empire and other new kinds of empires.
 Empires, very broadly construed, will be our lens to interpret world history.
+Fulfills the pre-/early modern requirement in the History major.
 Contributes to Design Thinking and International Studies (Annually) (H)

 • 16-034 Nations and Nationalism in World History

 This course investigates the development of national identities around the world and the nationalisms that describe or defend them.
-We explore how nations are defined, whether nations are natural expressions of human community, why nationalism has often led to violence, and what the future may be for the nation-state.
-Contributes to International Studies, and Race and Ethnicity Studies/Allied Course.
-(Annually) (H) (WA)
+This course investigates the development of national identities around the world and the nationalisms that describe or defend them.
+Through a series of national case-studies, it explores how nations are defined, whether nations are natural expressions of human community, why nationalism has often led to violence, and what the future may be for the nation-state.
+Contributes to International Studies, Race and Ethnicity Studies/Allied Course, and Legal Studies Certificate.
+(Annually) (H)

 • 16-044 Silk Roads in World History

 This course introduces the world of premodern Eurasia by tracing transregional connections from the domestication of the horse by Inner Asian nomads to the Eurasian conquest of the Mongol Empire.
 We discuss mass migrations, individual travels, military conquest and virus transmission, as well as arenas of interaction such as monasteries, courts, ships, and caravans.
 By tracing objects, stories, and ideas, this class explores the Silk Road, a pre-Columbus global network of exchange, and other Silk Roads, to uncover world history as a network of overlapping links rather than a collection of national narratives.
+Fulfills the pre-/early modern requirement in the History major.
 Contributes to International Studies.
 (Annually) (H)

 • 16-094 Topics in World History

-This course introduces the East Asian civilization from its diverse beginnings to the eve of the modern age.
-Covering histories of regions of current nation-states such as China, Korea, and Japan, this course explores transregional processes that help define East Asia as a unit of historical inquiry.
+This course introduces the East Asian civilization from its beginnings to the eve of the modern age.
+Covering the histories of the current nation-states China, Korea, and Japan, this course explores transregional processes that help define East Asia as a unit of historical inquiry.
 Major themes include political history, ethnic discourses and practices, the localization of Buddhism, indigenous religions, inter-state relations, urban life, gender, family, and intellectual change.
 These themes allow us to deliberate the formation of the East Asian world and the exchanges of the premodern era.
-Contributes to Early Modern Studies, East Asian Studies and International Studies.
+Fulfills the pre-/early modern requirement in the History major.
+Contributes to Early Modern and Medieval Studies, East Asian Studies, and International Studies.
 (Biennially) (H)

 This course introduces students to the inter-related histories of China, Japan, and Korea since 1800 until the present day.
 Major topics include cultural exchanges, revolutions, war, imperialism, colonialism, and Cold War geopolitics.
 While globalizing forces oversaw the convergence of East Asia and European imperialism, politicians, intellectuals, and even commoners began to imagine themselves as members of distinct nations.
 By placing the emergence of East Asian nation-states and the interactions among them within the context of an increasingly connected world, we explore the making of the modern East Asian world.
 Contributes to East Asian Studies and International Studies.
 (Biennially) (H)

-A time of collisions, encounters, and rebellions, Colonial Latin America explores the individual, social, cultural, and political experiences of Africans, Europeans, and Native Americans between the apogee of the Aztecs, Incas, and Mayas and the Creole wars of independence of the 19th century.
-By examining pre-Colombian states, early European explorations, la conquista, the settlement of mostly Spanish but also Portuguese and other European colonies, and the responses of a diverse group of local inhabitants, this course explores the complex societies that resulted from the growth and end of global empires and that shaped the future of this diverse region.
-Contributes to Early Modern Studies, Health Studies, International Studies, Latin American and Border Studies, and Race and Ethnicity Studies/Group-Theme Course.
+This course explores the individual, social, cultural, and political experiences of Africans, Europeans, and Native Americans between the apogee of the Aztecs, Incas, and Mayas and the Creole wars of independence of the 19th century.
+By examining pre-Colombian states, early European explorations, la conquista, the settlement of mostly Spanish but also Portuguese and other European colonies, and the responses of a diverse group of local inhabitants, this course shows that Latin American societies resulted from complex processes of colonization, exploitation, and resistance.
+Fulfills the pre-/early modern requirement in the History major.
+Contributes to Early Modern and Medieval Studies, Health Studies, International Studies, Latin American and Border Studies, and Race and Ethnicity Studies/Group-Theme Course.
 (Biennially) (H)

 After their independence in the early 19th century, Latin American countries faced the challenge to become nations.
 This course surveys the many paths that these countries followed, including the rise of nationalism and its overcoming by the neocolonial order, the revolutionary option in Mexico, Cuba, and Nicaragua during the 20th century, the authoritarian responses to national discontent, and the rise of neoliberalism.
 It also explores how these trends transformed the society, culture, economy, and policies at the local level in response to both national and international influences.
 Contributes to International Studies, Latin American and Border Studies, and Race and Ethnicity Studies/Group-Theme Course.
 (Biennially) (H)

 This course surveys the political, social, cultural and intellectual history of early America, from the beginnings of European settlement to the eve of the Civil War.
 It focuses on several central issues that emerged in early American society and that continue to affect the United States today.
 These include the meaning of equality and freedom, ideas redefined over time in relationship to changing ideas about slavery, political authority, and the creation of governments, conceptualizing American identity, and constructing political authority.
 Citizenship, revolution, popular sovereignty, and the role of minority opinions in a democracy are major topics explored.
-Contributes to Early Modern Studies.
+Fulfills the pre-/early modern requirement in the History major.
+Contributes to Early Modern and Medieval Studies, and Legal Studies Certificate.
 (Biennially) (H)

 This course surveys major political, economic, social, cultural and diplomatic developments in the United States from the end of the Civil War to the present.
 Course topics include the role of the individual in the state and the state in society, the meaning of equality and freedom, and the United States' role in the world.
 (Biennially) (H)